sunpech/sunpech.github.io/_posts/2015-01-19-why-i-recommend-adobe-photoshop.md

 Say, for example, you want to only see your photos that you took in Los Angeles.
 Well, having the keyword "Los Angeles" in this metadata will allow you to sort out any photos you tagged as "Los Angeles".
 Of course this requires that you tag photos you took in Los Angeles to begin with.

+### Editing Photos

-<h3>Editing Photos</h3>My favorite part of the workflow is <b>editing</b> the actual photos.
+My favorite part of the workflow is <b>editing</b> the actual photos.
 This may not be for everyone, as people's needs differ.
 I've used Apple's iPhoto, Aperture, and even Picasa.
 They're okay, but Lightroom (LR) is just so much better.

 The amount of options and sliders in LR can be a little intimidating.
 But they are very powerful and can help improve your photos significantly.